reuk/wayverb/docs_source/title_page.md

 ---
+title: >
-title: "Wayverb: A Graphical Tool for Hybrid Modelling Auralisation"
+    Wayverb: A Graphical Tool for Hybrid Modelling Auralisation

 subtitle: |
     A thesis submitted to the University of Huddersfield in partial fulfilment of the requirements for the degree of Master of Arts